AlyshaJohnson/green-quiz/README.md

 The elements of testing conducted on each browser are:
 - User Experience - what does the quiz look like; is the flow through the quiz the same; are all elements where they are expected?
 - Functionality - do the buttons work as expected; does the question counter count?
+- Performance - how responsive is the site?
 - Other - this includes spelling and grammatical errors.

 ### Validator Testing

+Using tools such as W3C validator, Jigsaw and Lighthouse gives visibility of any code, scripts or elements that are causing any errors.
+The results for the site are as follows:

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - No errors were returned when passing through the official [W3C validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Falyshajohnson.github.io%2Fgreen-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Falyshajohnson.github.io%2Fgreen-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- Performance results can be seen through the official [Lighthouse] (https://googlechrome.github.io/lighthouse/viewer/?psiurl=https%3A%2F%2Falyshajohnson.github.io%2Fgreen-quiz%2F&strategy=mobile&category=performance&category=accessibility&category=best-practices&category=seo&category=pwa&utm_source=lh-chrome-ext) report.

 ### User Testing
 This app has been tested by a small group of users in which some feedback was captured in the design and some errors in functionality and spelling were corrected.